kdoore/CS2335-Gitbook/dictionary.md

 The Key is used as a indexer to allow storage of a value that is associated with a unique Key.
 Keys must be unique, there cannot be duplicate Keys in a dictionary, so we must use care when adding elements to a dictionary object to ensure that the item's key does not already exist in the dictionary.
 There are several methods that can be used to test for the presence of a specific key, these helper functions prevent runtime errors in our programs.

 ###Foreach Loop
 In order to iterate through all items in a dictionary, we can use a foreach loop which is a range-based for loop as opposed to a count-based for-loop.
 Since each inventory item is a key/value pair which is a complex dataType, we can use var as the variable type that will temporarily hold each item so we can manipulate the item.
+We can also use the KeyValuePair struct data-type if we declare the <T> type of each dictionary element.

+###Dictionary.ContainsKey( )
-There are many Dictionary methods to let us interact and modif Dictionary elements.
-Before we can work with the Dictionary, we always want to check to see if the key, associated with our current item,
+There are many Dictionary methods to let us interact and modify Dictionary elements.
+Before we can work with the Dictionary, for inserts or any other modification, we should always to check to see if the key, associated with our current item.
+Otherwise, we'll get a run-time error based on the existence in the dictionary.

 ```java
         Dictionary<string, int> inventory = new Dictionary<string, int>();